Pacoromo/toy-box/README.md

-# Toybox Page
-# Juno College Bootcamp Assignment 2

 ## --------------ToyBox Store Page --------------

 ### -------------Adding JavaScript Functionality---------------

-Adding some simple JavaScript functionality to a page using the new concepts learned during class.
+Adding some simple JavaScript functionality to a page.

 The requirements are: